Skip to content

 5. Andradite

-Includes the demantoid, famous for its fiery bursts and characteristic fan-shaped inclusions.
+Includes demantoid, famous for its fiery flashes and characteristic fan-shaped inclusions.

 05